 After years of waiting, Spider-Man is now firmly a key figure in the Marvel Cinematic Universe -- and it looks like things are going to stay that way for at least the next few years.
-Not only has the character been confirmed for a significant part in the next two Avengers titles, but it's also been revealed that Marvel and Sony are already planning a sequel for the webslinger -- a project we're temporarily calling Spider-Man: Homecoming 2.
+Not only did the character have a very significant part in Avengers: Infinity War, but we also know that he'll have a role to play in Avengers: Endgame.
+And, the character's part of the action in that superhero team up sequel will lead right into the Web-Slinger's solo sequel for Marvel and Sony -- a project that's been officially titled Spider-Man: Far From Home.

 So, what can we expect from this sequel?
 When will it be released?
 Which characters will return?
 What will it be about?
 We've built this feature with the exact purpose of answering those questions, so read on to learn what we know so far about the sequel to Spider-Man: Homecoming!